cole-maxwell/StockPriceObserver/README.md

 ---- Program Description ----<br />

 This program separates data processing from data management by implementing a<br />
-many-to-many event notification system.
+many-to-many event notification system for changes in the Stock price.
 The program relies on java.util.Observable to<br />
 implement StockQuoteObservable and DJIAObservable, which nofify the Obsevers of data changes<br />
 It also relies on java.util.Obsever to implement TableObserver, PieChartObserver, and ThreeDObserver,<br />
-which visualizes three different ways.<br />
+which visualizes the data in three different ways.<br />

 ---- Compile & Run ----<br />